HB-4536

 Enforcement Authority

-Enforcement authority is not specified in this bill.
-The Michigan Department of Insurance and Financial Services (DIFS) has general regulatory authority over insurers under the Insurance Code of 1956 and would likely enforce this provision through existing regulatory mechanisms, including examination and administrative action against licensed insurers.
+The Michigan Department of Insurance and Financial Services (DIFS) has general enforcement authority over the Insurance Code of 1956.
+No private right of action is created by this provision.
+Enforcement would be agency-initiated through existing regulatory oversight of insurers.

 Penalties

 The bill does not specify penalties, damages, or remedies.
-Enforcement remedies would derive from the existing Insurance Code of 1956 enforcement framework, which includes administrative sanctions, license revocation, and civil penalties available to the Department of Insurance and Financial Services.
+Violations would be subject to the existing enforcement and penalty provisions of the Michigan Insurance Code of 1956, which include administrative actions, license sanctions, and civil penalties available to the Department of Insurance and Financial Services.

 Who Is Covered